-A traditionally processed green tea produced from 100 year old tea trees by Dao tea farmers in the Vietnamese mountains of Hà Giang, more than 1000m above sea level.
-The age of the trees give a flavor unlike other green teas; the deep flavor is most similar to other ancient tree teas such as Lao Shu Pu’er.
+A traditionally processed green tea produced from 100-year-old tea trees by Dao tea farmers in the Vietnamese mountains of Hà Giang, more than 1000m above sea level.
+The age of the trees give a flavor unlike other green teas and radiates strength and ancient euphoria.
+The deep taste is most similar to other ancient tree teas such as Lao Shu Pu’er.

 Moli Hua Cha

-A superior jasmine tea from Fujian, produced through seven successive cycles of blending in and removing jasmine flowers, it is especially suitable for drinking with close companions.
+A superior jasmine tea from Fujian, Moli Hua Cha is produced through seven successive cycles of blending in and removing jasmine flowers.
+It is especially suitable for drinking with close companions.
 The small, mossy-green leaves, flecked with white petals, hold a pervasive jasmine aroma, a distinctive lingering taste, and a mildly euphoric effect.